media-of-langue/LexicalTranslationCounter/documents/How_to_build_and_run_from_source.md

 assets are intended for local alignment experiments without downloading the full Docker corpus image.

-Currently, a de-en sample asset is available.
+Currently, de-en and en-ja sample assets are available.
 More language-pair sample assets can be added in the future using the same approach.

 ### 3. Full Docker data